The actionable IT marketing playbook 2024: Strategies for every stage of your buyer’s journey

 Understanding the behaviour of your website visitors is crucial for optimising conversion rates.
 Tools like Google Analytics provide a wealth of data on how visitors interact with your site, which pages they visit, where they drop off, and what actions they take.
 By analysing this data, you can identify bottlenecks in the customer journey and make informed decisions to improve the conversion pathway.

-6. Sustaining growth through customer retention
+6. Sustain growth through customer retention

 Winning new clients is only half the battle.
 Maximising the value of your customer relationships is crucial for sustained growth in the competitive IT sector.